Spring is here! Spring is here! Spring is here!

 After the winter we’ve had, I know I’m not the only one who wants to skip joyously around town today.
 Let’s welcome spring with open arms this year, shall we?
 This list should get you started, whether you are a visitor or local, with some ideas to celebrate spring in Hendricks County, Indiana.

 1. Take a walk

 Hendricks County boasts dozens of miles of paved or groomed walking trails, so you’ll be hard-pressed to find a more enjoyable way to take advantage of those first warm days.
-We've even compiled a list of the Top 10 Trails in the County that will help you get moving.
+We've even compiled a list of the most popular Hendricks County trails that will help you get moving.

 2. Stop by a local garden shop

 One of my favorite parts of spring is planning my garden.
 (My biggest challenge lies in restricting myself when I get to the shop!)
 Places like Brownsburg’s Country Harmony, Frazee Gardens or Avon Gardens will really inspire you.

 3. Speaking of Avon Gardens

 This spring oasis has been nationally recognized by Midwest Living as one of the top dozen garden centers in the Midwest.
 Even if you aren't looking for inspiration for your own garden, make it a point to tour these beautiful grounds this spring or summer.